Cacsjep/goxis/Readme.md

-# Goxis - The Golang AXIS Camera Framework
+# About

-Goxis provides golang bindings for AXIS ACAP, and some other helpers for interact with AXIS Cameras.
+Goxis provides golang bindings for AXIS ACAP API's.

-This is a hobby project and is still in progress !

-The acap package of goxis is the low level wrappers around ACAP.
+The acap package contains low level wrappers around ACAP API's.
-Goxis main package contains more high level interface to create ACAP Applications.
+Main package contains more high level interface to create ACAP Applications.

+> [!NOTE]
+> This is a hobby project and is still in progress !

 ## Install
 Goxis provides also its own docker build command to easy build apps for aarch64 and armv7hf.